 Diana first met Hasnat Khan at the Royal Brompton Hospital.
 Khan was a doctor here, and Diana was instantly smitten.
 She spent many nights here in Khan’s overnight room, using her visits to patients in the hospital as a decoy.

 Ormeley Lodge is an imposing Queen Anne mansion in Ham, on the fringes of Richmond Park.
 Home to Annabel Goldsmith (the Mayfair nightclub is named after her,) she was a great friend and confidante of Diana’s.
 It’s here that Diana famously confronted Charles and Camilla at a birthday party over their affair.

-Catherine Walker supplied a whopping 1,000 outfits for Princess Diana.
+Catherine Walker of Sydney Street, Chelsea, supplied a whopping 1,000 outfits for Princess Diana.
 She was buried in a black Walker-designed dress.

 Two Billion Broken Hearts